tomwillfixit/MobyTest/README.md

 JenkinsOS-efi.iso  JenkinsOS-initrd.img  JenkinsOS.iso  JenkinsOS.vmdk
 ```

+## Testing the images are working

+### Option 1

-You can use VirtualBox or qemu to verify they boot successfully.
+You can use VirtualBox or qemu on your host to verify the images are bootable.

+### Option 2

 There is a handy script in the [linuxkit/scripts](https://github.com/linuxkit/linuxkit/tree/master/scripts) directory to boot the iso using qemu in a container.